siyangBai/twittering_sparkles/README.md

   * Save the "birdssing" file to the "data" folder of the processing folder

-  * Run the pde file "flocking"
+  * Run the pde file "flocking.pde"